joebailey26/SQL/README.md

-# SQL
+# SWD406 Introduction to Databases
-Notes from learning SQL at Solent
+Notes from learning Databases at Solent